2019 Legislative Session

 Although it may appear counterintuitive, one of the most effective ways to address substance use disorder is through the establishment of clinics in which an individual can self-administer previously obtained controlled substances.
 The success rate of these harm reduction clinics, which provide a safe place for individuals and access to rehabilitative and medical services, is extremely high; not a single fatal overdose has occurred worldwide at one of these centers.

-We testified in favor of legislation which would implement a pilot program for these clinics (H 5545 and S 297, sponsored by Rep. Scott Slater and Senator Joshua Miller) but noted that a critical part of its success would be statutorily ensuring that law enforcement have no jurisdiction over the clinic and couldn’t arrest anyone for activities occurring within the clinic.
+We testified in favor of legislation which would have implemented a pilot program for these clinics (H 5545 and S 297, sponsored by Rep. Scott Slater and Senator Joshua Miller) but noted that a critical part of its success would be statutorily ensuring that law enforcement have no jurisdiction over the clinic and couldn’t arrest anyone for activities occurring within the clinic.
 S 297 passed out of the Senate, but this legislation died in the House.

 We additionally raised questions regarding the heavy handed distribution of fines and penalties for potentially minor infractions, the lack of any employment protections for marijuana users, and criminal record restrictions on entering the marijuana business, freezing out many people in communities of color who bore the brunt of the war on marijuana for decades.
-Representatives from the Department of Health, the State Police, and the Department of Business Regulation all expressed strong support for the bill, but its fate will probably not be known until the budget is voted on in June.
+Representatives from the Department of Health, the State Police, and the Department of Business Regulation all expressed strong support for the bill, but legalized recreational marijuana ultimately was not included in the full revised budget.

 The implications of a felony charge versus a misdemeanor are substantial, and impact numerous facets of one’s life, including access to employment, housing and higher education.
-S 472, introduced by Senator Michael McCaffrey, and H 5760, introduced by Representative Scott Slater, would reclassify simple drug possession from a felony to a misdemeanor.
+S 472, introduced by Senator Michael McCaffrey, and H 5760, introduced by Representative Scott Slater, would have reclassified simple drug possession from a felony to a misdemeanor.
 We spoke in favor of the legislation, noting that this bill would ensure that an individual’s criminal record does not automatically exclude them from the very structures they need to support their recovery.
 This bill died in committee in both chambers.

 According to an ACLU report from 2016, Rhode Islanders who are black are three times as likely to be arrested for marijuana possession as white Rhode Islanders.
 Especially considering the low overall rate of arrest for marijuana possession in Rhode Island, this racial disparity is troubling and striking.

-H 6067 would statutorily mandate a study to determine whether these racial disparities exist in both the process to obtain a state license to sell marijuana and in arrest and conviction rates for marijuana-related crimes.
+H 6067 would have statutorily mandated a study to determine whether these racial disparities exist in both the process to obtain a state license to sell marijuana and in arrest and conviction rates for marijuana-related crimes.
 We supported this bill, because as Rhode Island moves closer to legalizing marijuana, it is critical to consider the substantial impact on those who were most affected by its criminalization.
 This bill died in committee.

-We supported H 6066, introduced by Representative Anastasia Williams, which would authorize the expungement of criminal convictions related to the possession of marijuana, presumably in conjunction with the legalization of the drug.
+We supported H 6066, introduced by Representative Anastasia Williams, which would have authorized the expungement of criminal convictions related to the possession of marijuana, presumably in conjunction with the legalization of the drug.